ilyasergey/YSC2229/source/wsl.rst

    Some additional information about this Emacs mode can be found `here <https://github.com/ocaml/merlin/wiki/emacs-from-scratch>`_.

 8. You're good to go.
-To check your setup, create an OCaml file in Emacs (e.g., ``a.ml``) and try to play with a few function definitions.
-The editor should highlight syntax, compile-time errors and suggest completions for names:
+To check your setup, create an OCaml file in Emacs (e.g., ``a.ml``) and try to play with some definitions.
+The editor should highlight OCaml syntax, compile-time errors, and will suggest options for name auto-completion:

 .. image:: ../resources/howto/mac-tuareg.png
    :width: 820px